|BVE MISSION STATEMENT

 Please help keep all children healthy by having your child at home if they are sick.
 Generally speaking, if they are too sick to go outside at recess and/or lunch, they are too sick to be at school.

 When an accident, or illness occurs at school, first aid will be administered and the parent/caregiver notified.
-The school district will accept financial responsibility, if a staff member needs to call an ambulance.
-Please ensure the school has an emergency contact in the event you are unavailable, or cannot be reached.
+The school district will accept financial responsibility if an ambulance is called.
+Please ensure the school has two emergency contacts in the event you are unavailable, or cannot be reached.

 Healthy eating is important to children’s growth and development.
 When students eat well at school, they learn better, feel better and have energy for their busy, active days.
-We encourage families to support their child’s nutrition by sending non-packaged food items that include items from a variety of food groups: fruits and vegetables, breads, dairy, and meat or alternates.
+We encourage families to support their child’s nutrition by sending non-packaged food items like fresh fruits and vegetables, protein, and whole grains.
+Please send your child with a water bottle rather than juice or soft drinks.

 Leaving School Grounds

-Students are expected to remain on school grounds during the day including recess and lunch.
-Parent written permission must be provided to permit students to go home for lunch.
+If your child will regularly go home for lunch, please contact the teacher to let him or her know your family’s expected schedule.
+Students who remain at school for lunch are to remain on school grounds.
+In the event that you wish your child to have a special lunch day at home, parent written permission must be provided to permit students to go home for lunch.
 Prior to leaving the school, each student will sign out in the office and sign in on their return.
 Parents please check into the office if you are picking your child up to leave early.

-Bike racks are provided at the front of the school.
+Bike racks are provided at the front of the school, with some additional racks around the side and back.
 Students are to park and lock their bikes and scooters on the racks.
 Students may only be at the bike racks when they are arriving or leaving with their bicycles/scooters.

 Students may carry their skateboards and roller blades inside the school so that they may be safely stored during the day.
 At no time may they be used inside the building.